 There is a high demand for seafood.
 In 2016 a new high was reached, with 20 kg consumption per year, per capita.
 This has become something that is lately at the forefront of my mind, due to personal lifestyle changes.
 Last year I became a vegetarian, and have increased my seafood consumption dramatically to keep healthy.
 This is even more pronounced when I am traveling.

 View this post on Instagram

 On Seafood Watch’s website, you can find a list of the detrimental impacts of wild fishing.
 They include overfishing, illegal fishing, by catch and habitat damage.
 Their site is comprehensive, and offers each state a unique list of Best fish to eat, good alternatives and the types of fish to avoid.
 This is one easy way to keep track of sustainable seafood while traveling.
 One type of seafood that everyone eats, but is on the “avoid” list is shrimp that has been imported.
 According to an infographic imported shrimp is detrimental because it produces a lot of bycatch: 3-15 lbs of by catch for every pound of shrimp.
 I recently found out that the biggest threat to turtles is not plastics, but being caught in by catch.

 Choosing sustainable seafood makes a change in a big way: you are directly impacting the ocean.
 If more and more people choose the sustainable stocks the demand for those will increase.
 This will give a chance for depleted stocks to recover and unsustainable practices to decrease.
 This is my personal goal this year: to be more aware about the seafood I am consuming, and following the guidelines set out by Seafood Watch.

-The greatest threat to our planet is that someone else will save it- Robert Swan
+The greatest threat to our planet is the belief that someone else will save it- Robert Swan